Mount Wilson Observatory: 60-inch telescope

 In 1992, the 60-inch telescope was fitted with an early adaptive optics system, the Atmospheric Compensation Experiment (ACE).
 The 69-channel system improved the potential resolving power of the telescope from 0.5 to 1.0 arc sec to 0.07 arc sec.
 ACE was developed by DARPA for the Strategic Defense Initiative system, and the National Science Foundation funded the civilian conversion.

-Today, the telescope is used for public outreach.
-It is the second largest telescope in the world devoted to the general public.
+The telescope is used for public outreach as the second largest telescope in the world devoted to the general public.
 Custom made 10 cm eyepieces are fitted to its focus using the bent cassegrain configuration to provide views of the Moon, planetary, and deep-sky objects.
 Groups may book the telescope for an evening of observing.

 100-inch Hooker telescope

-The 100 in Hooker telescope located at Mount Wilson Observatory, California, was completed in 1917, and was the world's largest telescope from 1917 to 1949.
+The 100 in Hooker telescope was completed in 1917, and was the world's largest telescope until 1949.
 It is one of the most famous telescopes in observational astronomy of the 20th century.
 It was used by Edwin Hubble to make observations with which he produced two fundamental results which changed the scientific view of the Universe.
 Using observations he made in 1922–1923, Hubble was able to prove that the Universe extends beyond the Milky Way galaxy, and that several nebulae were millions of light-years away.
 He then showed that the universe was expanding.